 The pieces are then shipped to Hamburg to be printed/embroidered at a local partner facility, before making their way to you after receiving their final goodbyes from us.

-Note that all future apparel collections, like our upcoming Summer Essentials Collection will be designed and made in in Portugal & Germany.
+Note that all future apparel collections will be designed and made in in Portugal & Germany.

 Turning trash to treasure.